pandarah/Alumnivents/README.md

 # Alumnivents

+1. Clone repo
+2. Install packages using `npm install`
-Run with `npm run dev`
+3. Run with `npm run dev`

-Starts server at localhost:3000
+Starts a server at `localhost:3000`